juliahartt/Plus-Paid-Analytics-Code-Library/README.md

 3. `shopify-dw.raw_salesforce_banff.account`
 4. `shopify-dw.raw_salesforce_banff.contact`

+DLV data is distributed across a few productionalized DLV tables, descriptions below:
+1. `shopify-dw.mart_commercial_optimization.dollar_lead_value_payback` <- Aggregates created leads by day against spend.
+This table powers the DLV Dashboard.
+2. `shopify-dw.mart_commercial_optimization.dollar_lead_value_attribution` <- At the leadID and touchpointID level.
+To be used for attribution only.

 To ensure alignment between Majority of Paid Media Analytics Team's queries should be limited to the following Primary Products of Interest:
 1. Plus
 2. Commerce Components (CCS)